Gurram Jashuva

-Gurram Jashuva (or G Joshua)(Telugu: గుర్రం జాషువా)(September 28, 1895 – July 24, 1971) was a Telugu poet.
-A Legendary figure in the Telugu literary world.
-With his immense wisdom and through the struggle he faced due to the Caste-based discrimination Jashuva has written the poetry with a Universal approach.
-For his contribution to Telugu poetry and Society, he was called the "Poet of the Millennium" for his timeless pieces of poetry and Literature.
+Gurram Jashuva (b.
+September 28, 1895 – d.
+July 24, 1971) was a Telugu poet.
+He is legendary figure in the Telugu literary world.
+With his immense wisdom and through the struggle he faced due to the caste-based discrimination, Jashuva wrote his poetry with a universal approach.
+He was called the "Poet of the Millennium" for his timeless pieces of poetry and literature.

 Early life

-Jashuva was born to Virayya and Lingamma in Vinukonda, Guntur, Andhra Pradesh, India to a community of leather workers.
+Jashuva was born to Virayya and Lingammaa in Vinukonda, Guntur, Andhra Pradesh, India to a community of leather workers.
 His father belonged to the Yadav caste and his mother belonged to the Madiga caste.
 Due to poverty and the intercaste marriage of his parents, his childhood was difficult in a society in which some castes were considered "untouchable."
 Jashuva and his brother were raised by his parents as Christians.
 In order to fulfill the requirements of higher education, Jashuva obtained the diploma Ubhaya Bhasha Praveena as a scholar of Telugu and Sanskrit languages later in his life.

 Career

-Protests against "untouchability," Dalit rights, and segregation have been common themes in all of Jashuva's works.
+Protests against untouchability, Dalit rights, and segregation have been common themes in all of Jashuva's works.
 Some of the more notable entries into his literary canon include Gabbilam (A Bat), Firadausi (A Rebel) and Kandiseekudu (A Refugee).
 A number of verses from Jashuva's work have been incorporated into the popular mythological play, Harischandra, most notably during a scene set in the midst of a cremation ground.

 Dalit communities in Andhra Pradesh consider Jashuva to be the first modern Telugu Dalit poet, and actively protest his erasure from Telugu and Indian literary history.
 In 1995, Dalit communities in Andhra Pradesh began to organize various centennial celebrations for Jashuva's birth, and have recently begun efforts to revive the remembrance of his literary contributions.